Showing posts with label Lake. Show all posts

 Friday, 25 January 2019

-Crossley had been impressed with the scenery on a visit to New England, which had inspired him to build such a space for the workers of Halifax to enjoy and proposed "to arrange art and nature so that they shall be within the walk of every working man in Halifax, that he shall go to take his stroll there after he has done his hard day's toil, and be able to get home without being tired".
+Step back in time to 1857, when a remarkable gift was bestowed upon the people of Halifax: The People's Park.
+Spanning 12.5 acres, this verdant oasis was the brainchild of the visionary Sir Francis Crossley, whose travels to New England had deeply impressed him with the beauty of integrating art and nature for public enjoyment.
+His dream was simple yet profound: 'to arrange art and nature so that they shall be within the walk of every working man in Halifax, that he shall go to take his stroll there after he has done his hard day's toil, and be able to get home without being tired.'

 The Pavilion.